 During 2022, we plan to reset and strengthen the collaborative working of 2021 across a variety of settings in all communities, hospitals, local authorities, with local statutory and voluntary partners, places of education, and workplaces to implement Healthy Ireland.
 Our priority over the next 12 months is to drive change and implement prevention programmes, with a particular focus on areas of deprivation.
-The ongoing implementation of the Sláintecare Healthy Communities Programme in partnership with local authorities is a good example of this, as we aim to give those communities and others the chance to live a healthier life as we move through this pandemic and beyond.
+Through the implementation of the Sláintecare Healthy Communities, in partnership with local authorities, we aim to give people living in these communities the chance to live healthier lives as we move through this pandemic and beyond.